Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-focus.md

 ---
 id: virtual-players-focus
-title: Focus the  view on a virtual player
+title: Focus the  view on a Virtual Player
-description: Select which virtual player to view in the Multiplayer Play Mode window.
+description: Select which Virtual Player to view in the Multiplayer Play Mode window.
 ---

-To switch between virtual player views in the Multiplayer Play Mode window, use one of the following methods:
+To switch between Virtual Player views in the Multiplayer Play Mode window, use one of the following methods:

 * [Select **Focus on Player** in the Multiplayer Play Mode window](#focus-play-mode).
 * [Use the focus player keyboard shortcuts](#focus-shortcuts).

-## Focus on a virtual player in the Multiplayer Play Mode window {#focus-play-mode}
+## Focus on a Virtual Player in the Multiplayer Play Mode window {#focus-play-mode}

 1. Open the Multiplayer Play Mode window.
 2. Navigate to the Virtual Players section.